DanishKodeMonkey/paps-bot/README.md

 I learned a great deal during this endavour, it was a first dive into asynchronous python programming, and it was a trip to figure out.

-Paps-bot using asynchronous commands and the discord-api to listen in on a assigned channel for specific prompts and formats, once a supported command is submitted, like an event.
+Paps-bot using asynchronous commands and the discord-api to listen in on a assigned channel for specific prompts and formats.
 ![image](https://github.com/DanishKodeMonkey/paps-bot/assets/121358075/89365777-afec-45fe-ae97-0927c075db2b)

 ---